Mule (shoe): Styles

 Mules have changed in style over time.
 In the fifteenth century mules from Venice were stilted and resembled chopines.
 Their toes were of all shapes: round, square and forked.
 The heel similarly was not constrained in height.
 Heels ranged from 1 5/8 inches to 2 ½ inches.
 Mules were embroidered across centuries from 1550 to 1700.
 For example, Florentine embroidery, which is a flame stitch of various lengths, was popular during the 18th century.
 Throughout the 1700s, mules were regularly heeled and worn by both men and women.
 Between 1720 and 1790 the shoe structure itself was relatively dull and boring not to distract from eye-catchy buckles.
 By 1850s, heeled mules were less frequent for men.
 From 1885 to 1910, the trend of large buckles and elaborate trims was replaced by less decorated low heeled leather and felt shoes.

 In the twentieth century wartime mules of the 1940s were made of lino, oilcloth, felt, compounds of raffia, rattan, bark or synthetic hemp.
 1950s mules were made from plastic and decorated with feathers.
 The marabou mule promoted the time periods "sex-kitten" ideals.
 The styles for mules in the 1960s and in the 1980s mirrored the shoe trends of their respective decades.
 For the 1960s, mules had angular shapes and pointy toes.
 In the 1980s, this meant that mules were colorful, opulent, and highly accessorized with jewels.
+Mules in 2025 remain largely unchanged in style and are made with modern materials that vary by brand.